dcunited001/dcunited001.github.io/_posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.md

 fact, I can't say it even happened at all, which is driving me crazy.
 It's just odd that these specific unsolved problems or advancements would seem familiar.

+Remembering this experience helped me understand how promising my ideas were.
+There were many ideas I had written down into notebooks and ... apparently, someone helped me launch a distributed intellectual property attack?
+I think?
+Or someone has fucked with my head in a really big way.
+When I consider what has happened to me since this event, it's awesome to think that in the past 12 months, I've developed about 10 times the number of ideas and I'm just sitting on it.

+#### Hope Y'all Are Happy!!

+And that's why I keep saying: I hope y'all were happy in being complicit with the gang-rape of Einstein on a train to Dashau.
+Because if things actually come together, that means there were hundreds of minor things set in motion that can be traced back to me.
+AND THAT'S NOT GOING LOOK VERY GOOD.
+All I want is for people to recognize that I have a gift, I deserve to use it, that mankind is held back every fucking week that I am not networked in with the right people.
+And I'm not even that smart, really.
+But somehow, I am miraculously intelligent.

+When I'm finally discovered or win this is all uncovered, I would really prefer to have a happy ending, where I don't angrily point fingers at family, friends & shadowy government spooks.
+Instead I could happily recount all those times people encouraged me to keep going or made sure I wasn't distracted OR JUST BELIEVED IN ME INSTEAD OF PROPAGATING MUCK IN THIS SMEAR CAMPAIGN.
+Again!
+If this all comes together, the people who held me back are going to look so fucking stupid and just about downright evil AND I DON'T WANT THAT!!

+However, it's pretty clear that no one intends to get the fuck out of my way!!
+I can't even buy coffee!
+I'VE HAD EVERYTHING STOLEN FROM ME, AFAIK!
+I wanted to give it away, but it'd be easier if I'd gotten a single fucking pat on the back for this shit.

 ### Hey David, Remember When You Said You Would Win A Nobel Prize?!
 ROFL